Skip to content

 February 22, 2022

-Different Types of Exercise
+Three Key Types of Exercise (Stretching, Aerobic, Strength)

 Every exercise program should consist of three different types of exercises: stretching, aerobic exercise, and strength training.
 Stretching before and after exercising not only helps prevent injury, but also improves flexibility, joints, and blood flow.
 Aerobic exercises, also known as cardiovascular exercises, improve heart health and circulation by increasing heart rate and blood flow.
 Lastly, strength training increases muscle mass, strength, and endurance through resistance exercises using tools such as free weights, resistance bands, strength machines, and even your own body weight.